mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 pub struct ThreadSafeState(Arc<State>);
 ```

-We can see it's a struct that wraps a `State` struct in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) so it can be shared accross threads. `Struct` definition looks like:
+We can see it's a struct that wraps a `State` struct in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) so it can be shared accross threads. `State` definition looks like:

 ```rust
 // Isolate cannot be passed between threads but ThreadSafeState can.